Research News

 Comparison between the modeled present-day 3D mantle plume structure and geological observations.
 The upper surface shows continental topography, while white regions show continental shelves, seamounts, island arcs, and other geological features.
 Orange isosurfaces represent mantle plumes, while gray isosurfaces indicate subducting slabs deeper than 300 km.
 (Image by IGG)

-Taking the Pacific plate as an example, during the early stages of mantle plume ascent, large amounts of plume-derived heat accumulate beneath the young Pacific lithosphere, forming extensive asthenospheric thermal anomalies.
+Taking the Pacific plate as an example, during the early stages of mantle plume ascent, large amounts of plume-derived heat accumulated beneath the young Pacific lithosphere, forming extensive asthenospheric thermal anomalies.
 These anomalies exhibit a clear spatiotemporal correspondence with scattered seamounts in the Western Pacific Seamount Province.

 Significant spatiotemporal correlations between mantle plume-induced asthenospheric thermal anomalies and observed seamount occurrences. (a–f) Background colors denote asthenospheric temperature anomalies at different evolutionary stages.
 Green dots mark the paleo-emplacement locations of observed seamounts. (g) Locations and elevations of all identified seamounts. (h) Relationship between observed seamount elevations and modeled present-day thermal anomalies directly beneath each seamount.
 The red line represents the mean thermal anomaly, and the black line denotes the linear regression fit. (i) Probability distribution of modeled thermal anomalies for different seamount-elevation classes.
 (Image by IGG)